ApprenticeFoundry/FoundryRulesAndUnits/Markdown/AI_SOFTWARE_DEVELOPMENT_REFLECTIONS.md

 ### **4. Testing Is Architecture Validation**

-The `UnitFactoryVerifier` class became more than a test - it became **proof that the architecture works**:
+The unit test suites became more than tests - they became **proof that the architecture works**:

 ```csharp
 // This test proves the entire architecture works: